Grantcheng/Grantcheng.github.io/01-publication-and-project.md

 * **Hong Cheng, Kaiming Wang.
 (Working).** *Spike timing reliability and precision of Hodgkin-Huxley neurons with ion-channel noise.*

 * **Hong Cheng, Tinggan Yang.
-(Preprint).** *A Study on the contagion in Northeast Asian stock markets: new evidence from conditional Granger causality test in quantiles.*
+(Submitted).** *A Study on the contagion in Northeast Asian stock markets: new evidence from conditional Granger causality test in quantiles.*

 * **Hong Cheng, Yuhua Luo, Dashan Yang.
 (Submitted).** *The Influence of Individual and Environment Factors on University Students’ Internet Entrepreneurial Intention ------- An Investigation and Analysis Based on the Students from Universities in Shanghai.*